codewp/easy-sale-badges-for-woocommerce/readme.txt

 = 2.5.0 =
 * Added a new condition for featured products.
 * Added two new CSS labels.
-* Added animation effect to Timer countdown.
+* Added animation effect to Countdown Timer.
 * Compatibility with WooCommerce 8.9.2

 = 2.4.0 =